 When compared with traditional bone grafting procedures, the protein application process is much less invasive.
 Swelling, bleeding and other complications associated with bone restoration procedures are significantly reduced with this new method.
 The newly formed bone tends to readily accept and grow around the implants due to increased blood flow to the tissues.

 If you cannot seek prompt care for tooth loss caused by periodontal disease, you will likely require a bone restoration procedure to build up lost material.
-You can contact Dr. Sock, Dr. Daly, Dr. Dachowski, or Dr. Holewa of The Oral Surgery Group to discuss bone restoration procedures, including traditional bone graft and bone morphogenetic protein procedures.
+You can contact our doctors at The Oral Surgery Group to discuss bone restoration procedures, including traditional bone graft and bone morphogenetic protein procedures.